Acadaniket-2001/Aniket_Kumar_Gupta_submission/README.md

 4. Navigate to maang.in and start solving problems with AI assistance.

 ## Usage Instructions
-1. Click on the AI Help button on the problem page.
+1. Click on the AI Help button on the problem page of [maang.in](maang.in) website.
 2. Interact with the chat bot to get hints and debugging help.
 3. Use the chat history to review previous interactions.